RimLuna/Shit-PortSc4nner/README.md

 Simple TCP port scanning using the connect() method, which is easy to find, as the IP address of the sender will be recorded by the services, **yay!**

+Only displays open ports, cuz who the fuck cares